-(Working draft written on an iPhone SE while on MARTA. -sD)
+(Original draft written on an iPhone SE (GEN 1) while riding on MARTA. -sD)

 I took these bags home and washed them without my mom knowing.
 I wanted to put my snacks in a “Red and Blue makes Purple” zip bag.
 I wasn’t trying to fake being rich, I just wanted to feel the ease of preparation in the morning and to hear the crack of the two sides pulling apart when I opened the bag.
 I did this throughout elementary, middle, and a bit in high school.
 When I got older I worked for an allowance by mowing lawns and cleaning pools, which allowed me to buy the expensive ZipLoc bags.

 Today I still look at ZipLoc bags in a weird way.
 I make enough money to buy them, but I hate using them.
 Same with paper towels, those with money had Brawny, we had old wash clothes and rags.
 With a background in industrial design and a strong opinion on sustainable practices, the items that once were my symbol of wealth are now a symbol of careless convenience and slick advertising campaigns.
 The storage solutions for my family now revolve around things that can be washed, easily recycled, and have a long life.
 As I send my daughter off to first grade with a bento box full of natural food, I wonder how the kids at her table will look at her.
 How will her perception of the “haves and have-nots” be influenced by the decisions I’ve made because of my youth?
 Will I grow old and realize that the bento boxes I gave her through school influenced her as much as ZipLoc bags influenced mine?